cryostatio/cryostatio.github.io/guides/_subsections/configure-credentials-storage.md

 ## [Configure Credentials Storage](#configure-credentials-storage)

 Target JVM applications may require Cryostat to pass an authentication challenge before being able to communicate over JMX or HTTP and manage JFR.

 Cryostat has two supported mechanisms for these credentials:

 <ol>
   <li>
-    <b>Credentials Keyring</b>: see <a href="#store-credentials">Store Credentials</a> for more detail.
+    <b>Credentials Keyring</b>: see <a href="#store-credentials">Store Credentials</a>
-    This mechanism entails uploading a Credentials definition to the Cryostat backend keyring storage.
+    for more detail.
+This mechanism entails uploading a Credentials definition to the Cryostat backend's encrypted keyring storage.
 Cryostat automatically checks the keyring for credentials matching a target application when a request to that application is opened.
-If no credentials are found, Cryostat responds to the requesting client (e.g. the Cryostat Web UI) with a response indicating the authentication failure.
+If no credentials are found, Cryostat responds to the requesting client with a response indicating the authentication failure.
+The Cryostat Web UI then prompts and the user for credentials.
+If credentials are entered on the prompt then they will also be stored in this same encrypted keyring.

+    Credentials entered in the <a href="#store-credentials">Store Credentials</a>
+    table are <i>always</i> stored in the server's encrypted keyring.
+    Additionally, Cryostat Agent HTTP credentials are always stored in the same encrypted keyring.
   </li>
   <li>
-    <b>X-JMX-Authorization</b> header passthrough: when the Cryostat Web UI receives a JMX authentication failure response
-    from the Cryostat server, it displays a prompt asking for JMX credentials.
-Depending on the configuration set in this section, those credentials may either be held locally in your browser session, or they may be uploaded to the Cryostat credentials keyring.
-If the credentials are held locally in your browser session, then the Cryostat Web UI will automatically attach a custom header with API requests containing the JMX credentials you specify.
-The Cryostat server sees this header and uses the credentials when opening the JMX connection to the target, but <i>does not persist these credentials</i>.
-When the JMX credentials passthrough header is present, they supersede credentials stored in the Cryostat server's keyring.
+    <b>Web Session</b>: This mechanism entails holding Credentials only in the
+    Cryostat Web UI's currently active session memory.
+Whenever the Cryostat Web UI makes a request to the Cryostat server it includes the relevant JMX Credential in an **X-JMX-Authorization** header, which the server reads and passes through to the target application.
+In this scheme the Cryostat server does not store or persist the Credentials in any way - they are only held in server memory long enough to complete the current request, then are dropped.
+If the server sees this header on a request it will *not* check its encrypted Credentials keyring for any other credentials matching the target application, so this mechanism and header can also be used to override the keyring stored Credentials.
   </li>
 </ol>

 Now that you understand the difference, let's continue to see how you can configure the Cryostat Web UI to use one or the other when you complete a Authentication prompt.

 <ol>
   <li>